razzlemacher/ut-health-final-proj/README.md

 Edge type data is very useful for R-GCN networks.

 ## Validation Data
-Validation data is calculate using Jaccard similarity.
+Validation data is calculated using Jaccard similarity.
 The similarity is based on the commonality between patient diagnosis and patient procedures for the patient.
-The similarity file is saved in the [pickle](pickle/) folder with file name such as `max_20000_nodes_graph.gpickle`
+The similarity file is a `pandas dataframe` saved in the [pickle](pickle/) folder with file name such as `max_20000_nodes_similarity.gpickle`

-## Output Data

-# Inference

 # Pickle files of network graph